 The bartender in me (I spent the majority of my 30s slinging drinks at busy, high maintenance bars in Los Angeles) knows that this would pair well with rum, tequila and even some whiskeys.

 I say just pick your favorite base alcohol and give it a whirl.
-You may have just found your favorite new signature cocktail.
+You may have just found one of your favorite new fruit cocktail recipes.

 Do I have to use alcohol?